dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 **Note:** We referenced the Firebase and FirebaseUI library too.
 The firebaseUI library provides simple, customizable UI bindings on top of Firebase SDKS to eliminate boilerplate code and promote best practices.

-This the style file code.
-So, create a `style.css` file and add the code to it.
+This is the style file code.
+Create a `style.css` file and add the code to it.

 _style.css_